DICE-UNC/indexing/README.md

     create, delete, modify, union, diff

-There semantics are as following:
+Their semantics are as follows:
 For non-array properties:
 * create(v): Set the value of a previous undefined property
 * delete(v): Reset the value of a property, making it undefined